quarkiverse/quarkus-minio/README.md

 ## Configuration Reference

 Configuration is done through standard application.properties mechanism.
-Configuration is optional, but if present url has to be a valide http url.
+Configuration is optional, but if present url has to be a valid http url.

 ```properties
 quarkus.minio.url=https://minio.acme